 Jennifer Singer, Executive Director, CFRE

 Jennifer Singer helped co-found The Friendship Club in 1995.
 She served in several roles as The Friendship Club grew and became the Executive Director in 2004.
+Jennifer is connected in the community, has more than 20 years of nonprofit management experience and is a CFRE (certified fundraising executive).
+She served on the board of directors of Sierra Harvest, including as the founding board president, and as a founding board member and two-term board member of the Center for Nonprofit Leadership.
+Jennifer serves as a Nevada City School Board Trustee and on the Steering Committee for the Nevada County Youth Collaborative.
 Jennifer was raised in Nevada County and is a graduate of Nevada Union High School.
 Jennifer received a degree in Communication from the University of Colorado at Boulder and has studied nonprofit administration in a master’s degree program at the University of San Francisco.
 Jennifer is a Gallup/CliftonStrengths coach to build better teams and is a graduate of the Nevada County Leadership Institute.

 Dena Malakian has worked with nonprofits serving at-risk youth since 2000.
 She is a Nevada County native and graduate of Nevada Union High School.
 She returned to the area in 2004 and became the Executive Director of Big Brothers Big Sisters of Nevada County, which she helped develop and grow over eight years to serve twice the number of children.
 Dena holds a Bachelor’s degree in Psychology and Anthropology, a Master’s degree in Social Ecology, and a Doctoral degree in Educational Leadership, where she focused her research on mentoring.
 She has extensive experience in inter-agency collaboration, program development and evaluation, and focuses on these areas in her work with The Friendship Club.
 She currently serves on the Advisory Board for NEO, the Membership Committee for the Center for Nonprofit Leadership, and is a commissioner on the Nevada County Adult and Family Services Commission.